Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR

 The basic idea is as follows.
 Discretization of the multibody dynamics (\ref{eq:multibody_dynamics}) leads to a contact-modeling problem: two bodies may be separate at time $k$, but interpenetrating at time $k+1$.
 The hydroelastic model resolves this problem by allowing some overlap between nominally rigid objects.
 Contact forces are a function of the resulting overlap, with larger overlap resulting in larger forces.

 These overlaps are resolved into contact forces by the pressure field theory described in \cite{elandt2019pressure}.
 Essentially, each object is associated with an internal pressure field, typically with higher pressures toward the interior of an object.
 When two objects overlap, the two pressure fields define an equilibrium surface.
-A contact wrench (force and torque) is defined by integrating over this surface.
-In practice, this equilibrium surface is defined by user-specified meshes.
+Contact impulses are computed by integrating over this surface, in conjunction with a Coulomb model of regularized friction \cite{masterjohn2021discrete}.
+In practice, contact surfaces are defined by user-specified meshes.
 A visualization of such contact surfaces is shown in Figure~\ref{fig:hydroelastic}.

 In addition to standard parameters like friction coefficients, hydroelastic contact requires the specification of \textit{hydroelastic modulus} and \textit{dissipation} parameters for each object.
-The hydroelastic modulus, measured in $Pa(N / m^2)$, defines how the pressure field increases with distance to the center of the object, with lower values corresponding to more compliant behavior.
-Dissipation, measured in $s/m$, controls how energy is lost during the contact interaction.
+The hydroelastic modulus, measured in Pa ($\mathrm{N/m^2}$), defines how the pressure field increases with distance to the center of the object, with lower values corresponding to more compliant behavior.
+Dissipation, measured in s/m, controls how energy is lost during the contact interaction.
 We refer the interested reader to the Drake documentation \cite{drake} for further details.

 Two key features of hydroelastic contact make it appealing for contact-implicit trajectory optimization.
 The first is physical realism: contact rich interactions like that shown in Figure~\ref{fig:hydroelastic} are essential for tasks like whole-arm manipulation, but are notoriously difficult to model accurately.
 The second is differentiability.
 Drake's automatic differentiation tools enable simple computation of the dynamics partials $f_{\x}$ and $f_{\u}$ even through contact.
 While this is computationally expensive, it is easy to implement and provides an important proof-of-concept regarding the usefulness of the underlying gradients.